HuchieWuchie/AAU_franka_moveit/docs/source/index.rst

     * handoverLocation (Node for computing the x, y, z position of the receiver)
     * handoverOrientation (Node for computing proper object orientation for handover task)
     * sensors/camera (Utility node for communicating with intel Realsense sensors)

+The system is meant to be run on a multi-PC setup, where various computations are assigned to the different units.
+Processing of the sensor data happens on the **ROS PC**, which can be used to communicate where and when the physical robot should move.
+The majority of the codebase and development is therefore meant to happen on the **ROS PC**.
+Commanding the physical robot is done with the ``ROS`` plugin called ``MoveIt``.
+Commanding the physical robot utilizes the ``libfranka`` C++ plugin. ``libfranka`` requires a PC to run a real-time kernel, as such a second PC is required, this is the **Franka PC**.
+The **Franka PC** will not be able to run any NVidia drivers or CUDA applications, since that software is not available in real-time systems.
+In order to communicate commands from the **ROS PC** to the **Franka PC** a ROS service called ``moveitService`` has been developed, which can be found in the AAU_franka_moveit repository.

 The rest of the documentation covers how to install and use the codebase.